 Smudging and smearing are signs that they aren’t.
 Thus, if your wipers aren’t leaving your windscreen completely clear, you should replace them right away.

-Unsure whether your wiper blades need replacing, check out this blog.
+Unsure whether your wiper blades need replacing, check out this section.

 A winter weather checklist